Hattyot/ICA0006/README.md

 * s3 - server 3 | 192.168.161.87
 * srvr - Outside server which facilitates main server restarts
 ---
+### Connecting with the hosts
+Ansible connects to the root account of the hosts through the id_rsa key in the project root directory
+___
 ### Groups
-* restart_server - the group of the restart server
+* restart_server - The group of the restart server
-* hp_servers - main servers which will host osds, monitors and managers
+* hp_servers - Main servers which will host osds, monitors and managers
-* cephadm - the admin server which will host the dashboard and manage other servers
+* cephadm - The admin server which will initialize ceph and install it's components on all the servers
+* cephmgr - The manager servers, which will host the dashboard and it's services
 ___
 ### Playbook
 The playbook is separated into x plays
+* pre-tasks -> Decrypts the id_rsa key for use
-* init -> The very basic stuff that needs to come before everything else, update, hosts file update etc.
+* init -> The very basic stuff that needs to come before everything else, apt update, hosts file update etc.
-* requirements -> Install requirements for other services
+* requirements -> Installs software that's needed on all servers
-* network -> Sets up the network aspects on the admin server, creates certificates and starts up nginx
+* network -> Sets up the network aspects on the admin server, creates certificates and sets up dns
-* clean lvm -> Optional play, which removes then adds back all the lvms and ceph
-* cephadm -> The main ceph play, which installs cephadm, bootstraps ceph, creats osds and pools
+* cephmgr requirements -> Installs cephmgr services requirements and sets up load balancing
+* cephadm -> Installs cephadm and bootstraps the cluster, then installs all the services on all the hosts
-* cephadm_config -> Configures ceph after install
+* ceph config -> Configures ceph services after install
+* rbd -> Sets up rados block device images for services to use
 * full reset -> fully resets the hp_servers to base ubuntu
+* post-tasks -> encrypts the id_rsa key
 ___
 ### Roles
-* init -> Sets up automatic apt cache updates, does apt update and upgrade and sets hostname
+* init -> Sets up automatic apt cache updates, does apt update and upgrade, sets hostname and adds main user to sudoers file.
 * hosts -> Updates hosts file with connections to other servers
+* journalctl -> Configures journald
+  * Files:
+    * journalctl.conf -> journald config file, which sets logs max size to 500M
+* ntp -> Installs and configures ntp
+  * Files:
+    * ntp.conf -> The ntp config files, which sets the pools the servers wil sync with.
 * python -> Installs python 3 and pip3
 * ssh -> Configures sshd, creates ssh keys for servers and gives access from other servers to itself
   * Files:
     * sshd_config -> Minimized sshd config file, allows root login
-* docker -> install docker.io, python-docker and python-docker-compose
+* docker -> install docker.io, python-docker and python-docker-compose and sets docker daemon config
+  * Files:
+    * daemon.json -> Docker daemon config file, sets default log config to journald
+* Cloudflare -> Configures cloudflare dns for the domain
+* letsencrypt -> Creates letsencrypt certs for the dashboard and grafana
+  * Templates:
+    * certbot.sh -> Certbot script which creates the certs
+    * cloudflare.ini -> File containing the cloudflare zone edit token
+* keepalived -> Installs and configures keepalived
+  * Templates:
+    * keepalived.conf -> The keepalived config file, which sets up vrrp
+    * keepalived_script.sh -> Script used to check the current active dashboard
 * nginx_docker -> Sets up nginx docker container
   * Files:
     * docker-compose.yaml -> docker-compose file for nginx
   * Templates:
     * nginx.conf -> config file for nginx, which sets up ssl for the dashboard
-* letsencrypt -> Creates letsencrypt certs for the dashboard and grafana
-  * Templates:
-    * certbot.sh -> Certbot script which creates the certs
-* lvm_clean -> Removes ceph, removes lvms then adds them back
+* ceph -> installs ceph on non-cephadm servers
 * cephadm -> Installs cephadm, adds osds and pools
   * Templates:
     * ceph.conf -> Initial configuration file used in cephadm bootstrap
     * osd_spec.yaml -> OSD specification file used to create osds
+    * crash_spec.yaml -> Crash specification file used to create crash instances
+    * host_spec.yaml -> Hosts specification file used to add hosts to the cluster
+    * manager_spec.yaml -> Manager specification file used to create manager and its services instances
+    * monitor_spec.yaml -> Monitor specification file used to create monitor instances
+    * node-exporter_spec.yaml -> Node-exporter specification file used to create node-exporter instances
 * ceph_mgr -> Configures ceph manager and its services
+* rbd -> Creates namespaces, users and rbd images for services that use the cluster
 * full_reset -> Fully resets all servers except the external one
   * Templates:
     * 000-default.conf -> apache2 site conf